lleongdata/application_processing/README.md

     return re.match(pattern, email) is not None
 ```

 6. How did I split the names into first name and last name?
-The names are split using the function name split(), and then putting the first part as the first name and second part as last name.

 How did I account for the appearance of Mr., Mrs. Dr. and Ms. in the names?
+- The names are split using the function name split(), and then putting the first part as the first name and second part as last name.
-The names are cleaned by the below function which removes these titles using the re.sub function.
+- The names are cleaned by the below function which removes these titles using the re.sub function.

 ```
 def process_name(name):